-There are also a few other pillow sizes that you my find in your research.
+There are also a few other pillow sizes that you may find in your research.
 Small pillows are typically used as a specialized pillow.
 They are great for bed decorations or to support a body part.
 Super standard pillows are slightly longer than a standard sized pillow, which makes them great for combination sleepers.
 You may also run into Euro sized pillows.
 These are not recommended for sleeping, and should be used as decorations.

 The majority of pillows in the U.S. have a rectangular shape.
 These are highly recommended for any type of sleeper, but especially combination sleepers.
-Rectangular pillows are long enough to support you head as you switch between both sides, stomach, and back.
+Rectangular pillows are long enough to support your head as you switch between both sides, stomach, and back.
 So, we highly recommended having a dedicated, rectangular pillow if you are a combination sleeper.

 Although they are not recommended for combination sleepers, there are a few other pillow shapes that you may see.
 All of these shaped pillows have their uses other than sleeping.
 Square pillows are common for decorative pillows.
 If you like having a number of smaller pillows on your bed, then square pillows are a great bet.
 They can also be good for back support when sitting.

-Wedge pillows and bolster/rolls are specifically designed for certain body parts or functions.
+Wedge pillows and bolsters/rolls are specifically designed for certain body parts or functions.
 Wedge pillows are often used therapeutically for pain support.
-Hey may fit under a limber or behind your head or neck.
+Hey, may fit under a limber or behind your head or neck.
 Rolls and bolsters are often used behind your lower back.
 They offer extra support for people—like pregnant women—who need it.
 Neither of these types of pillows should be the sole pillow for a combination sleeper.
 They are often too small and specialized to work well for multiple sleeping positions.

 The word loft is used to describe the thickness—or height—of a pillow.
 Pillows with a higher loft will make your head higher, while pillows with a low loft will be closer to the mattress.
 To say it in another way, high loft pillows are the thickest while low loft pillows are the thinnest.
-Loft is not really that confusing once you get the hang of it.
-The chart below describes the thickness level for the thee types of loft: low, medium, and high.
+The loft is not really that confusing once you get the hang of it.
+The chart below describes the thickness level for the thee types of the loft: low, medium, and high.

-Loft is one of the hardest pillow aspects for a combination sleeper to decide on.
+The loft is one of the hardest pillow aspects for a combination sleeper to decide on.
 This is because different lofts are better for the various sleep types.
 For example, stomach sleepers should choose a low loft pillow because it doesn’t raise their heads too much.
 On the other hand, side sleepers need the cushioning of a high loft pillow.

 But, what loft should you purchase if you lay on your stomach and side?
 In that case, you may want to consider a medium loft pillow.
 This type of loft works for most sleeping types, and will support you in a variety of positions.
 Yet, you should always try a new loft out before you buy.